UnO: Unsupervised Occupancy Fields for Perception and Forecasting

 Modeling the physical world through LiDAR data brings challenges not encountered with language.
 Firstly, while language is low dimensional and naturally represented with discrete tokens, sensor data is both high dimensional and continuous in space and time:

+As such, we cannot apply the recipes from LLMs directly to our task.
 Second, while text generation is directly useful for a variety of applications, it is not immediately clear how to use a foundation model that predicts sensor data to enhance a self driving system:

 Idea